Together with Bonteboks at Platboom Beach, South Africa

 It was a little unnerving to find ourselves alone in that wild place.
 The only sounds were waves crashing against the shore and our own hushed voices.
 We treasured the seclusion and untouched natural beauty of the bone-white mounds of sand.

 The dune formation seemed to stretch to infinity so Bob and I let our imaginations soar.
-We were primed to walk a good distance enjoying the salty sea air at our backs while anticipating what might lay ahead.

 It wasn’t long before our exploration turned up traces of some previous activity.
-Pockmarks half filled with grains of sand told us that some animals had passed that way in the recent past!
+Pockmarks half filled with grains of sand told us that some animals had passed that way in the recent past.

 A scan of the landscape through our binoculars revealed a small herd of antelopes up ahead, but the heat haze made it difficult to determine the species.

-Bonteboks are among the rarest of antelopes in South Africa.
+These animals are among the rarest of antelopes in South Africa.
 We had never even heard of them before.

-The allure of the far-reaching stretch of sand dunes had Bob and me wandering even further always with Platboom Beach on our left just the other side of grassy mounds where vegetation had managed to take hold.
 A glance to our rear reminded us that we were not very far from the Cape of Good Hope, and the Bonteboks appeared as mere specks in the distance.

 Frame To Frame – Bob and Jean